 A waterspace of this size, so close to the City of London, would never stay undeveloped for long.
 In 1981, the London Docklands Development Corporation took over, and the reclamation of Docklands for business, housing and entertainment has given the area a new lease of life - creating a scene that the 18th Century dockers, merchants and sailors would have found impossible to comprehend.
 The waterspace is now managed by the Trust.

 Billy Smith worked in London's Docklands for over 50 years.
-Listen to him talking about his experience of the area and how it's changed over the decades.
+Hear him below talk about his experience of the area and how it's changed over the decades.